Pedestal Cope – Assuming Human “Plot Armor”

 It should similarly seem silly (and as I’ve argued above, morally wrong) for us to vie for an eternal hominid kingdom.

-The choice is always to adapt or suffer the consequences of not adapting, and suspecting that our present hominid form will be around for much longer is a denial of the trends at hand.
+The choice is always to adapt or suffer the consequences of not adapting, and suspecting that our present hominid form will persist much longer is a denial of the trends at hand.

 It is also a hampering of what is to come.
 Not just in terms of intelligent life beyond our own, but in terms of values, goals, and aims as far (and hopefully higher) beyond our own —as ours are far beyond the aims of sea snails.